ahadpaksoy/PersonalAssistantW-Cohere/Readme.md

-# Speech Recognition with Cohere
+# Personal Assistant with Cohere

 This project uses the `speech_recognition`, `nltk` and `pyttsx3` libraries for speech recognition, natural language processing and text-to-speech, and the `cohere` library for chatbot functionality.